FGlazov/IL2Stats_Enhancements/readme.txt

 Config name: split_rankings

 This module's main goal is to visualize who is the best fighter, attacker, and bomber pilot/squad.
-To that aim, it introduces rankings for fighter, attacker and bomber planes, similar to how pilots and squads are already ranked in the original version of IL2 stats.
-New fields include, for example, "Top fighter pilot in the last 24 hours" and "Best bomber streak".
+To that aim, it introduces seperate personas for fighter, attacker and bomber planes, similar to how pilots and squads are already ranked in the original version of IL2 stats.
+You can now check your rating in fighter planes, or, for example, your ground kills per hour in attacker flights only.

 The wonderful IL2 Stats website has been created by =FB=Vaal and =FB=Isaay.
 We thank =FB=Vaal and =FB=Isaay for helping us create this module.
 We also thank X51 Vaudoo, botya, SamVimes, and an unnamed Spanish speaking volunteer (They never let us know who they were!) for their help translating this module.
 We also thank RaptorAttacker for his graphic work for helping us make the icons.